 Like the non-festive songs of the era, these have tended to lend themselves particularly well to jazz improvisation, and form the bulk of the many Christmas-themed jazz albums that have been made over the years.

-In fact, you can’t help but wonder whether some of these tunes would be year-round jazz standards if they didn’t have Christmas in the title!
+In fact, you can’t help but wonder whether some of these tunes would be popular jazz songs all year-round if they didn’t have Christmas in the title!

 As we’ll see, some musicians have also put a jazz spin on older, more traditional carols, over the years.